 - a small piece of cheese

 Another quick look in the pantry tells you there are a few basic staples left there:

 - potatoes (1 large or 2 smaller per person)

 All in all not so bad, so you proceed with the cooking (or experimenting?):

-Make sure to pick potatoes of roughly the same size.
-Wash them with their skins on and pat dry with kitchen paper.
+- Wash the potatoes with their skins on and pat them dry with some kitchen paper.
 Precook in a steamer or boil in a cooking pot for about 30 minutes, or until half-tender.
 Check by inserting a skewer in a potato.
 Let cool down before peeling.

-Grease a baking dish and dust with breadcrumbs or flour.
-Slice the potatoes and start laying them all around the bottom of the dish.
+- Grease a baking dish and dust it with breadcrumbs or flour.
+Slice the potatoes and spread them around the bottom of the dish.
 Continue with a layer of the sausage, kapia pepper, tomatoes and onions.
 Season to taste with salt, freshly ground black pepper and basil.
 (I distributed bits of the chicken paté in between the vegetables at this stage).

-Cover with sliced potatoes and repeat a layer of vegetables and sausage(s).
+- Cover with the sliced potatoes and repeat a layer of vegetables and sausage(s).
 Season to taste again.

-Break 2 – 4 eggs into a bowl and check for any remaining shell.
-Whip the eggs with a fork until the whites and yolks blend.
+- Break the eggs into a bowl and whip with a fork until the whites and yolks blend.
 Add the crushed garlic, the sour cream and a pinch of salt.
 Stir gently until well-combined.

-Take out of the oven, let cool down a little, and cut into portions while the potato gratin is still warm.
-Serve and enjoy a tasty, filling lunch with a healthy twist.
+- Take out of the oven, let cool down a little and cut into portions.

-‘Cook from your pantry/fridge resources’ style is quite common in Slovak households.
-Although we aren’t a nation of lazy shoppers at all, we also don’t like wasting food, and so will think of all imaginable ways to use leftovers to conjure up a nice, wholesome meal.
+Cook-from-what-you-find-at-home is quite common in Slovak households.
+Although we are far from a nation of lazy shoppers, we also don’t like wasting food, and so we’ll think of all imaginable ways to use leftovers to conjure up a nice, wholesome meal.